Increasingly, women are including this secret weapon in their anti-ageing arsenal to make sure their skin looks plump, smooth and glowing.

-Your scalp is essentially your skin too so keeping it nourished will indirectly have a positive effect on your hair.
-A 2015 study published in the Journal of Cosmetic Dermatology reported Omega-3 supplements might help with hair thinning.
+Your scalp is your skin too so keeping it nourished will indirectly have a positive effect on your hair.
+A 2015 study published in the Journal of Cosmetic Dermatology reported omega-3 supplements might help with hair thinning.

 Women that took the supplement for 6 months lost less hair, and their hair also grew in thicker, growing thicker individual strands of hair, as well as growing more hair overall.

-This followed a 2013 report which found that fatty acid deprivation or deficiency can lead to hair color changes or loss.
+This followed a 2013 report which found that fatty acid deprivation or deficiency can lead to hair colour changes or loss.

 Consuming enough omega-3 should help reduce breakage and increase the condition and glossiness of your hair, which in itself has an anti-ageing effect.